CoreyWarren/With-Spirit-Game-Progress/scripts/README.md

 ->Neutral/Objective Tower Script

-# enemy n projectiles scripts
+# Enemy & Projectile Scripts
 ## These are scripts related to enemies and their various parts such as:

 ->Enemy Controllers/Objects